 7 Petals of the Living Building Challenge

 The Living Building Challenge (LBC) is the most rigorous sustainable building design standard.
-Rather than “do less harm,” it seeks to create buildings that positively impact the environment and community—making the world a better place through design and construction.
+Rather than “do less harm,” it promotes practices that positively impact the environment and community—making the world a better place through design and construction.

-If you are interested in sustainable design, you may be considering the LBC as a potential route to take.
+If you are interested in sustainable design, you may be considering the LBC as a potential route.

 What is the Petal System for the Living Building Challenge?